Scanning Centrelink documents using an MFD 111-10010030

 When and where to scan

-- use the relevant Operational Blueprint for that transaction.
-This will
+- use the relevant processing Operational Blueprint for the document they are scanning.
+This will:

 - scan documents the same day they are received.
 If this is not possible, for example, because of a scanning contingency, change the date of receipt on the MFD